Question writing and submission guidelines

 Currently, we will consider any question that satisfies our Moderation rules for publication on the platform.

 Writing incisive questions for forecasting can be challenging, and requires a keen eye for detail, careful precision, creativity and imagination, and a host of other skills.
 Fortunately, many of these skills can be cultivated with a bit of practice.
-Here are some guidelines for writing good questions.

 Guidelines for resolution conditions